WASHING MACHINE PLUMBING EXPLAINED

 What the Colors Mean

-When you un-pack the new washing machine, you will probably notice that there are three outlets on the rear of the machine.
+When you un-box the new washing machine, you will probably notice that there are three outlets on the rear of the machine.
 These outlets are all color-coded to make them easier to hook up to the plumbing in your laundry room.
 If you know what the colors mean, you’ll know where to connect the hoses for the washing machine.

-There will be two outlets on the rear of the machine where you hook up the hot and cold water hoses .
+Unless you purchase a washing machine that only has a cold water connection, there will be two outlets on the rear of the machine where you hook up the hot and cold water hoses .
 The red outlet is used to connect the hot water hose, and the blue outlet is used to connect the cold water hose.
 There is a third outlet which is usually gray in color and is used to direct the waste water from the washing machine into the drain.

 Plumbing the Water Supply